SebastianNagler/Airflow-Docker-ETL-Pipeline/README.md

 Run the local Airflow cluster using Docker Compose:
 `docker-compose up -d`

 It may take a few minutes for all Airflow services (scheduler, webserver, worker) to initialize.
+If http://localhost:8080 shows a blank page or an error after 2-3 minutes, check the service health:

+See which services are running: `docker-compose ps`

+Check the webserver/API logs for errors: `docker-compose logs airflow-apiserver`

 ### **4\.
 Set Airflow Variables**